 It’s really amazing to snorkel at Florence Bay, Nelly Bay, Geoffrey Bay and Arthur Bay.

-You can follow snorkeling trails at the previously mentioned bays and also around Radical Bay with self guided trails using floats with handles that will help you navigate.
-With these swim cards you can easily find the Moltke Wreck or the WWII aeroplane propeller.
+You can follow snorkeling trails at the previously mentioned bays and also around Radical Bay with self-guided trails using floats with handles that will help you navigate.
+With these swim cards, you can easily find the Moltke Wreck or the WWII airplane propeller.
 They have interesting information on what coral and fish you can see as well.

 SO MUCH TO DO

 You can choose to do really nothing and just hang on the beach.
 But if you are up for some sort of sport, you can do almost everything on Magnetic Island.
 But, it will most likely involve the ocean in some way: fishing, sailing, kayaking, snorkeling and scuba diving.
 You can also go horse riding on the beach, play golf and even go sky diving.

 WHEN TO VISIT MAGNETIC ISLAND

 As Magnetic Island is located in the tropical north of Queensland you can come almost all year round.
 However, in the months of November to April, the percentage of rainfall is higher as it is the wet season.
 Cyclones are likely during the wet season.
 Better not to be on an island during this time of the year.
 We visited in June which is at least in theory dry season.
 However, we had a lot of clouds hanging around and a bit of rain, so you never know.

 Hope you will have a great time and will enjoy all 20 beautiful bays and wildlife.